Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret: Numerical Experiments and Real Data Analysis

 \subsection{Online tensor completion}

-In this section, we perform numerical experiments on online tensor completion, specifically focusing on a low-rank tensor $\bcalT^*\in\RR^{d\times d\times d}$ with dimensions $d = 75$ and Tucker rank $\r =(2,2,2)$.
-We generate $\bcalT^*$ by applying the higher-order singular value decomposition ($\hosvd$) to a random tensor with entries drawn independently and uniformly from the interval [0,1].
-The corresponding value of $\lambda_{\submin}$ is approximately 0.6, and the incoherence measure $\mu$ is approximately 3.2.
-To ensure an accurate initialization, we collect data at the beginning of the procedure and employ the second-order moment method proposed in \cite{xia2021statistically}.
+In this section, we conduct numerical experiments on online tensor completion, focusing on a low-rank tensor $\bcalT^* \in \mathbb{R}^{d \times d \times d}$ with dimension $d = 75$ and Tucker rank $\mathbf{r} = (2, 2, 2)'$.
+We generate $\bcalT^*$ by applying the higher-order singular value decomposition ($\textsf{HOSVD}_{\r}$) to a random tensor with entries independently and uniformly drawn from the interval $[0,1]$.
+The corresponding value of $\lambda_{\submin}$ is approximately $0.6$, and the incoherence measure $\mu$ is approximately $3.2$.
+To ensure accurate initialization, we collect data at the beginning of the procedure and employ the second-order moment method proposed in \cite{xia2021statistically}.

 In the first experiment, we vary the step size $\eta$ among the values $\{5\times 10^{-5},7.5\times 10^{-5},1\times 10^{-4}\}$ while keeping the noise level fixed at $\sigma = 0.1$.
 The total number of iterations is set to $T = 100,000$.
 The experimental results are depicted in the right panel of Figure \ref{fig:step size}.
 From the figure, we observe that a larger step size (indicated by the yellow curve) leads to faster convergence but also incurs a higher error rate.
 Conversely, a smaller step size (represented by the blue curve) yields a more accurate estimator at the cost of a longer convergence time to reach a stable state.
-These findings support the validity of our theoretical claims.

-In the second experiment, we investigate the impact of varying noise levels while maintaining a fixed step size of $\eta = 7.5\times 10^{-5}$.
+In the second experiment, we investigate the impact of varying noise levels while maintaining a fixed step size of $\eta = 7.5 \times 10^{-5}$.
 To ensure convergence to a stable estimator, we execute a sufficient number of steps with $T = 100,000$.
-The noise level $\sigma$ takes on the values $\{0.025,0.05,0.075,0.1\}$.
-Each noise level is assessed for convergence dynamics in a separate trial, and the error bar plot is based on 10 independent trials for each noise level.
+The noise level $\sigma$ takes on the values $\{0.025, 0.05, 0.075, 0.1\}$.
+Convergence dynamics are recorded for each noise level in separate trials, and the error bar plot is based on 10 independent trials.
 The outcomes are presented in Figure \ref{fig:tc_noise}.

-From the left figure, it is evident that the convergence rates exhibit minimal variation across different noise levels.
-However, the right figure demonstrates a proportional relationship between the final error rate and the noise level, which aligns with our theoretical expectations.
+From the left panel, it is evident that the convergence rates don't change across different noise levels.
+However, the right panel demonstrates a proportional relationship between the final error rate and the noise level, which aligns with our theoretical findings.